Masterhack3r69/Multi-Branch-POS-System/API_DOCS.md

 ### Create Product

-Create a new product (Admin/Manager only).
+Create a new product and a default SKU (Admin/Manager only).

 - **URL**: `/products`
 - **Method**: `POST`